HomeTutorialsDifferences Between CCPA And GDPR Compliance

 What Is CCPA Compliance

-The California Consumer Privacy Act is a state-wide data privacy law that was implemented in 2020.
-The law regulates how organizations around the world can handle the personal information and data of residents of California.
+The California Consumer Privacy Act is a state-wide data privacy law implemented in 2020.
+The law regulates how organizations worldwide can handle the personal information and data of residents of California.

-The California Privacy Rights Act (CPRA) came into effect at the start of 2023, both extending and amending the CCPA.
+The California Privacy Rights Act (CPRA) came into effect at the start of 2023, extending and amending the CCPA.
 Ultimately, the CCPA gives users more control over their data.
-Because of this, many of the regulations impact how businesses collect and distribute private information (PI) collected by websites.
+Because of this, many regulations impact how businesses collect and distribute private information (PI) collected by websites.

-Users can contact the organization and request information about their data storage and usage, and it is the organization’s duty to comply with certain requests.
+Users can contact the organization and request information about their data storage and usage, and the organization must comply with specific requests.
 The CCPA requires that companies comply with user requests involving:

 • Data being collected and stored